wildmanonline/docs/docs/products/storage/block-storage/_index.md

     product_description: "Linode’s Block Storage service lets you increase your Linode’s storage capacity by attaching additional high-speed volumes.
 Volumes are managed independently of Linodes, so your data persists even if you delete your Linode."
 ---

+## Pricing

+Block Storage Volumes cost $0.10/GiB per month and can range from 10 GiB to 10,000 GiB in size.
+When you create your Block Storage Volume you can designate its storage capacity and resize it up, if needed.

 ## Availability

 {{< availability id="block-storage" display="grid" >}}